-The Operations and Maintenance (O/M) Discipline refers to the individuals that ensure data center uptime on a 7x24x365 day basis with a strong desire to reach 99.9999% uptime
+The Critical Facility Operations and Maintenance (O/M) Discipline refers to the individuals that ensure data center uptime on a 7x24x365 day basis with a strong desire to reach 99.9999% uptime

 FACILITY OPERATIONS AND MAINTENANCE at a Glance

 These are the Technicians and Engineers working various shifts, doing walkthroughs throughout the data center to monitor the equipment, performing preventative and corrective maintenance, diagnosing potential equipment issues while following their SOPs, and maintaining logs of their work.
-They are specifically responsible for the critical power, cooling equipment and building monitoring systems as these are the systems that allow the servers to stay online 24/7.
-Technicians and Engineers are on the front line and are the first responders if a problem arises.
+They are specifically responsible for the critical power, cooling equipment and building monitoring systems.
+These are the systems that allow the servers to stay online 24/7.
+In addition, Technicians and Engineers are on the front line and are the first responders if a problem arises.

 Field Service Technicians – A career path to CRITICAL facilitY operations